Kong/docs.konghq.com/app/konnect/gateway-manager/provision-cloud-gateway.md

     ```
 	Save the control plane `id` to use in the next step.

-1. Create a Dedicated Cloud Gateway data plane in Autopilot mode using the [`/cloud-gateways/configurations` endpoint](link):
+1. Create a Dedicated Cloud Gateway data plane using the [`/cloud-gateways/configurations` endpoint](link):

     ```sh
     curl --request PUT \